Pingdom

 Screenshot of the Pingdom website

 When I joined Pingdom in 2011, we were still small enough to share a taxi to lunch.
-Yet the developer community was already talking about the product.
+Yet the developer community was already buzzing about the product.
 My mandate was to fan that early flame without letting the brand lose its handcrafted quality.

-Success meant adding users, not complexity.
 We kept the freemium model front and center, held prices low, and let the product’s stickiness handle conversions.
-Every pixel and line of copy had to feel world-class, so we studied the breakout SaaS stars of the day and matched their polish.
-A lean budget and a promise never to sacrifice free users for quick revenue forced us to stay sharp and inventive.
+Despite residing in a literal basement we decided to make it seem like we were way bigger than we were.
+Every pixel and line of copy had to feel world-class, so we studied the breakout tech stars of the day and matched their polish.

 Role